Unai Emery blasts attitude of Arsenal 'stars'

 "Considering all that, it would have taken more time to transition successfully into the new Arsenal that I wanted."

-Arsenal are unbeaten in seven matches under Emery's replacement Mikel Arteta, though four of those contests have been drawn.
+Arsenal is unbeaten in seven matches under Emery's replacement Mikel Arteta, though four of those contests have been drawn.